ishaniwadhwana/AIP_FavourApp/README.md

-# AIP_FavourApp

-This Backend repository contains the server side logic for Favor application
+This sub Backend repository contains the server side logic for Favor application